The Crossing Tverberg Theorem: Introduction and Results

 This is also easy to prove, using Theorem~\ref{thm:main} and Corollary~\ref{cor1}.
 If $n:=|X|\leq (d+1)r$, we apply Theorem~\ref{thm:main}.
 Otherwise, we apply Corollary~\ref{cor1} to an arbitrary subset $Y\subset X$ of size $(d+1)r$, resulting in a crossing Tverberg partition into $r$ sets $Y_1,\ldots,Y_r$ of size $d+1$ each.
 Now we consecutively add the remaining points to suitable sets in such a way that the crossings between the convex hulls are maintained (the Tverberg point automatically remains valid).
 Suppose that some points have already been added, resulting in sets $X'_1,\ldots,X'_r$ whose convex hulls still cross pairwise.
 If the next point $p$ is contained in one of these convex hulls, we simply add it to the corresponding set.
 Otherwise, we select an inclusion-minimal set $\conv(X'_k\cup\{p\})$ among the (different) sets $\conv(X'_i\cup\{p\}), i=1,\ldots,r$, and add $p$ to $X'_k$.
 We claim that this cannot result in nested convex hulls.
 For this, we only have to rule out that $\conv(X'_k\cup\{p\})$ ``swallows'' some other $\conv(X'_i)$.
 But this cannot happen, as otherwise $\conv(X'_i\cup\{p\})\subset \conv(X'_k\cup\{p\})$, contradicting the choice of $k$.

-It remains to prove Theorem~\ref{thm:main} which we will do in the next section.
-The main idea is the following.
-We show that we can assume the points to be in general position.
+It remains to prove Theorem~\ref{thm:main}.
 We start with a Tverberg partition according to Theorem~\ref{thm:Tverberg2}, i.e.\ a partition into sets of size at most $d+1$ such that their convex hulls have a point in common.
-Such a partition might look like in Figure~\ref{fig:tverberg_partition} (right).
+Such a partition might look like in Figure~\ref{fig:tverberg_partition2} (left).
 If the full-dimensional convex hulls (which are simplices) cross pairwise, we are done.
 In general, however, we still have pairs of nested simplices.
-As long as this is the case, we \emph{fix} one pair of nested simplices at a time until no pair of nested simplices exists anymore, and our desired partition is obtained.
+As long as this is the case, we \emph{fix} one pair of nested simplices at a time until no pair of nested simplices exists anymore, and our desired crossing Tverberg partition is obtained.

 By fixing, we mean that we repartition the $2(d+1)$ points involved in the two simplices in such a way that the resulting simplices are not nested anymore but still contain the common point.
-In the example of Figure~\ref{fig:tverberg_partition}, there is one pair of nested simplices (red edges), and after fixing it (blue edges), we are actually done in this case; see Figure~\ref{fig:tverberg_partition2}.
+In the example of Figure~\ref{fig:tverberg_partition2} (left), there is one pair of nested simplices (red edges), and after fixing it (blue edges), we are actually done in this case; see Figure~\ref{fig:tverberg_partition2} (right).

-There are of course some things to prove here.
-First of all, we need to show that we can actually perform the desired repartitioning in all cases.
-Then, by fixing one pair, new pairs might arise that need fixing, so it has to be proved that fixing terminates.

-The key for repartitioning the points is the following lemma, which may be of independent interest.
+Repartitioning the points is always possible due to the following lemma, which may be of independent interest.
+This lemma is our main technical contribution, and we prove it in Section~\ref{sec:parity}.

 \begin{lemma} Let $T,T'$ be two disjoint $(d+1)$-element sets in $\mathbb R^d$ such that $\nula \in \conv(T)\cap\conv(T')$.
 Then there exist two disjoint $(d+1)$-element sets $S,S'$ such that $S\cup S'=T\cup T'$, $\nula \in \conv(S)\cap\conv(S')$, and moreover, $\conv(S)$ and $\conv(S')$ cross. \end{lemma}